Sadakakarla/intakeAI-takehome-1a-browser-agent/README.md

-# Intake AI — Assignment 1a: eSource Build Agent
+# Intake AI Take-Home Assignment 1a - eSource Build Agent

 A Chrome browser extension that acts as an autonomous agent to build a clinical trial study structure — visits, forms, and fields — inside **any** eSource platform, driven entirely by a